code-a11ly/learning/c++/readme.md

 between then? well C covers every aspect of the C++ exept OOP (Object Oriented Programing), which is the inovation of C++.

+### WHEN AND WHO MADE:

+__NOTE:__ As already said this is will not be a full guide to any programing language, as they are just notes that I took along my leaning jorney, and too do not contain eveything that I know about them.